txk6632/SongLibrary/README.md

 # SongLibrary

 WinForms application that manages a local song library stored in a SQLite database.
-Datagridview works well with datatables and datasources Has column sorting enabled by default
+Datagridview works well with datatables using the binding source Has column sorting enabled by default
-Used Column button for edit/delete since it reduces uneccessary buttons on the form elsewhere Used filter methods that allow for filtering through all columns Included Date Range filtering
+Used Column button for edit/delete since it reduces uneccessary buttons on the form elsewhere Used search box filter method that allow for filtering through all columns Included Date Range filtering
 Included Unit tests for building filters and testing inserting song records